» Graduate Studies

 In addition, Chapman has 24 integrated undergraduate to graduate degree programs, also known as 4+1 degree programs, which are accelerated degree programs that enable students to begin taking graduate coursework in their senior year of their Bachelor of Arts or Bachelor of Science program and complete the Master of Science program in the following year.

-The Financial Aid Office at Chapman as well as the financial aid student information guide can provide information on a variety of financial aid options.
+The financial aid student information guide provides an overview on a variety of financial aid options.
+For more detailed information or answers to financial aid questions contact the Graduate Financial Aid Office at email@example.com or (714) 628-2730.
 In addition a limited number of research assistantships, teaching assistantships, and other work opportunities are available to help fund your graduate studies.
 Visit the graduate research page for more information on assistantships.

 To direct VA-related questions to a particular office contact: